John Maybury

 John Maybury (born 25 March 1958) is an English filmmaker and artist.
-He first came to prominence as the director of the music video for the Pet Shop Boys 1984 single "West End Girls".
 In 2005 he was named as one of the 100 most influential gay and lesbian people in Britain.

 Life and career

 Promo director

-During the 1980s, Maybury produced a number of short films and music videos including for Sinéad O'Connor's "Nothing Compares 2 U", which was voted #35 in a Channel 4 poll of the greatest pop music videos and received various awards, and "West End Girls" by the Pet Shop Boys, a defining 1980s video.
+During the 1980s, Maybury produced a number of short films and music videos including for Sinéad O'Connor's "Nothing Compares 2 U", which was voted #35 in a Channel 4 poll of the greatest pop music videos and received various awards.

 Films

 In 1998, Maybury produced his first full-length feature Love Is the Devil: Study for a Portrait of Francis Bacon, a biopic on the life of painter Francis Bacon starring Derek Jacobi and Daniel Craig.
 The film was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.